hobby-labs/learn-spring/experiment/comparison-bean-and-builder-pattern/README.md

 ```

 Bean breaks the best record.
-But you may choose any type of way along with your strategies.
+However, you may choose any type of way along with your strategies.
 For example, I recommend you to use builder pattern if you want to implement immutability and keep your data safe in your program.
 Performance is not the only reason why we choose one.

 # Deserializablity
-Some of the conponent can not deserialize JSON string to object.
+Some components can not deserialize JSON string to object.

 ```
 Bean: Serializable